Collect *nix metrics and logs with the data collection script in ITSI

 Verify your data connection to start monitoring your infrastructure.
 It can take up to about five minutes for your host to display in the user interface.

-In the ITSI user interface, go to Configuration > Entities and wait for new hosts to start appearing.
+In the ITSI user interface, go to Configuration > Entity Management and wait for new hosts to start appearing.
 Each host has the entity type

 Collect *nix data in ITSI with the Splunk Add-on for Unix and Linux